mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

   this.flickityInstance.select(index)
   this.$emit('filter-selected', index)
-},
+}
 {% endprism %}

-Since we're now rendering the `<filter-list>` component conditionally and we're emitting an event to the parent Vue instance, we need to modify the component in our template accordingly.
+Since we're now emitting an event from the `<filter-list>` component, we have to add a handler to our parent Vue instance...

+{% prism js %}

+// parent Vue instance
+methods: {
+  showFilterStrength: function () {
+    this.showingFilterStrength = true
+  }
+}
+{% endprism %}

+...and finish the orchestration with a `v-on` directive on the component itself.

 {% prism markup %}
 <filter-list